Arifcse21/UTL-Assesment/README.md

 `pytest -v`

-now import the sample data to postgresql database that was provided with question. sql or csv data
+### Migrate the database
 `python manage.py makemigrations`

 `python manage.py migrate`

+**now import the sample data to postgresql database that was provided with question. sql or csv data**

 ### Run the server
 `python manage.py runserver`